The Lincoln Family

 This website is intended to introduce the reader to a brief synopsis of the saga of one branch of the Lincoln family in the United States.
 This Lincoln family saga has no known beginning or end.
 As a non-family member, I have inserted myself into that time line in the late 1990’s, with equal amounts of ignorance and curiosity.

+As I became engrossed with genealogy it opened a field of common interest and we developed a regular exchange of information.
+One specific area involved the Perry surname.
+Steve had uncovered a link to that family and I had found a Lincoln connection as well.
+Swapping information resulted in Steve producing the attached family tree which shows the relationships.
 Unbeknownst to me this project actually began with the purchase of the “Doc Lincoln House” in 1969.
 It did not manifest itself until some thirty years later in a manner described in the “The Doc Lincoln House” book mentioned below.
 Over the past twenty years plus, the task has grown into a genealogical obsession, with the good intention of assisting family members in telling some of the story.
 In a few years I will step aside and hopefully these efforts will have encouraged the family to continue the effort.

 This part of the Lincoln story began over 400 years ago (ca 1600) and includes many highs and lows of what, in many ways could be considered to be a typical family, but is not.
 Three members traveled thousands of miles from home and family to start a new beginning.
 Three others shared a unique name and fought for their country in three of its early wars.
 One signed a “declaration of war” on May 1, 1776, several months before the more famous Declaration of Independence was endorsed.
 One swore the Hippocratic Oath but became a convicted murderer.
 They lived all over our country, starting in Massachusetts and spreading to New England, New York, Washington State, California, Colorado, Washington D C, Connecticut, Iowa, Oklahoma, Alaska, Hawaii and many other states.
 They were rich, famous, infamous, and destitute.
 They were pioneers, farmers, government dignitaries, soldiers, laborers, doctors, lawyers, sailors, worked at dozens of other occupations and were even very distantly related, by marriage, to General Douglas MacArthur, Winston Churchill and Franklin D Roosevelt as well as descendants of Hawaiian royalty (but, as everyone wants to know, not to Abraham Lincoln).
 They were people struggling to do their best (or worst) to survive in the time and society that they knew.